-• Strengths of this study include a large sample size and performance-based assessment, which could determine actual physical disability in older people living in the community.

-• We analysed cross-sectional data.
+- Strengths of this study include a large sample size and performance-based assessment, which could determine actual physical capacity and predict subsequent physical disability in older people living in the community. - We analysed cross-sectional data.
 Therefore, further investigation of the validity of these tests in predicting the risk of disability in older people using a prospective study design is recommended.